 Technology: Construction of semi-industrial milk-processing plants; disseminating technologies to improve food production systems

 Nutrition: Promoting access to healthy, culturally appropriate, nutritious, harmless food; advocating for food sovereignty

 See where Heifer is working around the world to end hunger.

-Social Justice is girls in Nicaragua, where 32 percent of girls over 15 are illiterate, attending school because their families don’t need them to stay home and work.
+Social justice is girls in Nicaragua, where 32 percent of girls over 15 are illiterate.
+Where Heifer International helped those same girls attend school because their families no longer need them to stay home and work.